John Marley: Stage

 Marley's Broadway credits include The Investigation (1966), Sing Till Tomorrow (1953), The Strong Are Lonely (1953), Skipper Next to God (1947), and Johnny Doodle (1942).
 Elsewhere on stage, Marley appeared in the world premiere production of Edna St. Vincent Millay's poetry drama, Conversation At Midnight in 1961 in Los Angeles, in an ensemble cast which included James Coburn, Jack Albertson and Eduard Franz.
 The production was directed by Robert Gist and produced by Worley Thorne and Susan Davis.

 He also directed Little Theater productions in several cities.

-Personal life
+Personal life and death

 Marley was twice married.
 He and his first wife, the actress Stanja Lowe, had three children.

-Death

 In 1984, Marley died at age 76 following open-heart surgery.
 He is interred at Cedar Park Cemetery in Emerson, New Jersey.

-Recognition

-In 1968, Marley won the Volpi Cup for Best Actor at the Venice Film Festival for his work in Faces.
-In 1970, he was nominated for an Academy Award as Best Actor in a Supporting Role for his role in Love Story, and He was nominated for a 1971 Golden Globe Award for Best Performance by an Actor in a Supporting role in Any Motion Picture for Love Story.